-One in two women and one in four men over age 50 will have an osteoporosis-related fracture in her/his remaining lifetime.
+One in two women and one in four men over age 50 will have an osteoporosis-related fracture in their remaining lifetime.
 Yes, osteoporosis ("porous bones") affects men, too.
 Yet the advanced effects of bone loss -- a humped upper back or easily shattered limbs -- does not have to be in the future of people who eat wisely and exercise regularly.

 Bones are living tissue.
 They contain nerves, blood vessels, and marrow, where blood cells are created.
 Bones are constantly tearing down and rebuilding themselves, like a freeway construction project that never ends.
 Without this repair and reinforcement of even minor weak spots, we would break bones on a regular basis.